umccr/umccrise/README.md

 #### Use HPC cluster

 Set `--cluster-auto` option to submit jobs on HPC cluster.
-Supports Spartan and Raijin.
+Supports Spartan for now.

 ```
 umccrise /path/to/bcbio/project/final -j 30 --cluster-auto
 ```

-You can also specify a custom submission template with `--cluster-cmd`:
+Alternatively, you can specify a custom submission template with `--cluster-cmd`, e.g.:

 ```
 umccrise /path/to/bcbio/project/final -j 30 --cluster-cmd "sbatch -p vccc -n {threads} -t 24:00:00 --mem {resources.mem_mb} -J umccrise"
 ```

-Make sure to use `-j` outside of that template: this is for snakemake to control how many cluster will run at the same time.
+Make sure to use `-j` outside of that template: this options tells snakemake how many cores is allowed to use at single moment.

 ## Output explanation